tejas5038/Data-Science-Case-Study/README.md

 Folders description
 challenge 1 :-

-I have attached .py file that contains solution of challenge 1.
+I have attached .ipynb file that contains solution of challenge 1.

 challenge 2:-